bglbrt/ICSP/README.md

-# ICSP | Information et Complexite SimulationsPlus Data Challenge
+# ICSP | Information and Complexity SimulationsPlus Data Challenge

 This repository contains our attempts at the 2022 ENS | SimulationsPlus Data Challenge.